 NOTE: We currently don't have the ability to pre-condition the Vivace CAT7 Ethernet cables prior to shipment like we do with our other analog cables.
 There's a great number of opinions whether the pre-conditioning of Ethernet cables is even necessary.
 We'd rather stay out of this argument and as such, our completed Vivace Ethernet cables are supplied to our customers without pre-conditioning.

 Our Ethernet cables are directional in design.
 Simply align the Avanti Audio logo on the cables with the "arrow" originating from your Source to your input.
 E.g., Source (output) ---> Receiving (input) --or-- Internet Router/Switch LAN port ---> LAN port on Streamer, Server, etc.

 NOTE: Regarding Vivace CAT7 Ethernet Cable "connector tab orientation" for 1.5M or shorter cables

 Though the Vivace CAT7 Ethernet cables are quite flexible when bent into a loop, due to their CAT standard design, they don't allow much "twist" in the cable to orient the connector tabs to mating equipment (the connector tabs being the release arm portion of the connector that you depress to disconnect the cable from gear).

-However, if you require a different orientation on the cable connector tabs, please let me know (during checkout you can leave a "note") what gear the 1.5M or less cables are intended to connect to and the location of the gear (side by side -or- one piece of equipment sits above or below the other, etc.) such that I can build the cable with the connectors oriented correctly for your application.
+However, if you require a different orientation on the cable connector tabs, please let me know (during checkout you can leave a "note") what gear the 1.5M length or less cables are intended to connect to and the location of the gear (side by side -or- one piece of equipment sits above or below the other, etc.) such that I can build the cable with the connectors oriented correctly without adding strain or stress on the cable or your gear for your application.
 Feel free to shoot me a picture or two in an Email of the gear/components showing the relationship to each other if that's an easier method of communication for you.